ucla-wi17-cs174a/project-group16/README.md

 1. Imported fish model from .obj file (obj file from internet)

+2. Certain audio clips play when you collide with a fish/powerup based on your current score/ size.

-2. There are two powerups - invicibility and speed
+3. There are two powerups - invicibility and speed

+4. This is a 3D version of the 2D flashy fish game. http://fishy-flash-game.com/